doleron/deep-learning-arithmetics-tutorial/cpp/applying_sobel/README.md

 ## Prerequisites

 You need to install OpenCV from sources to support C++ projects.
+See https://github.com/doleron/deep-learning-arithmetics-tutorial/blob/main/cpp/installing_opencv_ubuntu_20.04.md

 ## Building and running